mazilu88/write-docker-actions/README.md

 ### Getting started

 In this repository we will be diving into the world of writing GitHub Actions!
-I will guide you through the process of writing a custom Docker based GitHub Actions.
+I will guide you through the process of writing a custom Docker based GitHub Actions

 You may be asking yourself, "is Docker the only way to create custom GitHub Actions?"